technion/messagesodium/README.md

 # Approach

 This gem is designed largely as a drop-in replacement for MessageEncryptor, which in turn is used by CookieStore.
-In a defualt environment, Rails astracts away everything I say below.
+In a default environment, Rails astracts away everything I say below.

 MessageEncryptor takes a "secret", and a "signing secret", using them as two different secrets.
 Libsodium only needs a 256-bit secret.